 You have to read the interview for yourself, but wearing the ignorance banner, in this day and age, really doesn’t work.
 There are enough information sources out there publicizing the gross injustice that is a free R. Kelly.

 “The saddest fact I’ve learned is nobody matters less to our society than young black women.
 Nobody.”

 With what he has seen and heard, I can totally understand how he arrived at such a conclusion.
 And, as a black woman, I can’t in good conscience EVER support anything affiliated with R. Kelly.

 There is a special place in hell for R. Kelly.
-Exploiting a community of low-income and low esteem girls for sexual gratification grants him that.
-But, anyone who buys anything of his should take note of the blood (or urine … or ejaculate) they are getting on their hands too.
+Exploiting a community of low-income and underprotected girls for sexual gratification grants him that.
+But, anyone who buys anything of his should take note of the blood (or urine … or semen) they are getting on their hands too.

 This interview has now removed any and all plausible deniability you may have had…like forever.
 And, if seeing a picture of this rapist or hearing his voice doesn’t make you automatically cringe or shudder from now on, you may be one of those R. Kelly rape apologists.
 In which case you probably have no moral compass, but I will say a prayer for you anyway.

 Latest posts by Jenn M. Jackson (see all)